cimo/Docker_server/README.md

     'memcache.local' => '\OC\Memcache\APCu'

-12) Save and close the file.
+12) Save, close the file and remove "setup-nextcloud.php" from the server.

 <b>By CIMO - https://reinventsoftware.org</b>